|“The Troll Patrol:” Protecting yourself against vigilantism

 Ohio."
 Watch out for catchphrases as well.
 If you say "that's so radical" a lot, for example (a rarely used term these days

 unless you still watch TMNT), then a cyber-stalker may be able to figure out who you are by your speech.

-- Save all online activities, including chatlogs.
+- Save all forms of communication, including chatlogs.
 There are many ways to save information.
-These days, most web browsers
+These days, most web